• Skip to main content

 • Breakfast tacos or wraps - Tuck this soft scramble right into your favorite tortilla (corn for tacos or flour/whole wheat for wraps).

-• Add veggies - of course, scrambling in a few extra veggies tastes delicious and adds nutritional value.
+• Add veggies - Of course, scrambling in a few extra veggies tastes delicious and adds nutritional value.
 I love using onions, bells peppers, mushrooms, spinach, or kale.

-Chilli scrambled eggs scooped onto sourdough toast held by hand, with bowl of more eggs and greens in background
+Chilli scrambled eggs scooped onto sourdough toast held by hand, with bowl of more eggs and greens in background.

 For the softest, creamiest scramble, low heat is THE way to do it!
 Cooking the eggs this way ensures they don't cook too fast, which dries the eggs out.
 It requires a little more patience, but only a few extra minutes and I promise it is worth it!